 Arbitration in Thailand: PART 4 – the agreement to arbitrate

-In our last blog we explained that arbitration can only take place if both of the contract parties agree to the use of such a mechanism to resolve any dispute arising from their contract.
-In fact, in Thailand, Section 11 of the Arbitration Act (2002) (the “Act”) specifically requires that the parties, must enter into a written “Arbitration Agreement” that is signed by both parties.
+In our last blog we explained that arbitration can only take place if both contract parties agree to use this mechanism to resolve disputes arising from their contract.
+In Thailand, Section 11 of the Arbitration Act (2002) (the “Act”) specifically requires the parties to enter into a written “Arbitration Agreement” signed by both parties.
+The Arbitration Agreement must state that the parties want arbitration to govern all disputes arising out of a specified legal relationship, such as a contract.

 Other Publications